You can download the full agenda here

 Monday 15 June 2020

 Earth observations offer real-time information that can advance scientific inquiry, inform health decision-making, and enhance interventions to address emerging global health challenges.
-In light of the COVID-19 pandemic, the GEO community has taken action to leverage global expertise, share resources, and discuss priorities and challenges across geographic regions.
+In light of the COVID-19 pandemic, the GEO Health Community of Practice has taken action to leverage global expertise, share resources, and discuss priorities and challenges across geographic regions.
 This session will highlight the value of this global network, present scientific approaches and preliminary findings, and provide recommendations that support Earth observations for public health applications.

-The GEO engagement priorities guide a number of GWP activities.
+The GEO engagement priorities guide a number of GEO Work Programme activities.
 The policy aspects of the engagement priorities are driven and supported by UN agencies and international organisations, such as UNFCCC, UNDRR, UNCCD, UN-HABITAT, UN FAO, UNDP and UNEP.
-These UN bodies are not only developing and shaping international policy, but in many cases they are the custodian or lead agencies for topics that are fundamental to the success of the GWP.
+These UN bodies are not only developing and shaping international policy, but in many cases they are the custodian or lead agencies for topics that are fundamental to the success of the GEO Work Programme.
 Understanding whom, how and when to engage these agencies and other international organisations is important to help GEO support UN Member States.
 It cuts across many of GEO’s activities from capacity development to resource mobilisation, as well as outreach and international policy development.
-Speakers will present concrete examples of collaboration from the GWP, this will include speakers from UN agencies and GWP activity leads.
+Speakers will present concrete examples of collaboration from the GEO Work Programme.

 Tuesday 16 June 2020